squaremo/docker/docs/sources/userguide/plugins.md

 ## Volume

+We will start with this first because it is has the tiniest interface.

 The simplest of plugin types, `volume` provides a single request-response type on `POST /v1/volumes` (`POST ~= create`):

 **Request**